JanLahmann/RasQberry/documentation/RasQberry_TestReport.md

 # RasQberry Test Report

+The guide below is meant to walk you through installation and initial setup performed using RasQberry.
+The instructions build upon each other so if this is your first time, it is strongly advised to follow them step by step.

-The tests documented below were conducted under the following conditions:
+Before we start, please be aware that the tests that follow were conducted under these conditions:

 Hardware used
 - Raspberry Pi 4
 - SanDisk Extreme Pro 64GB microSDXC UHS-I V30 card

 Software used
-- Raspberry Pi OS (Legacy 32 bit) with desktop
+- Raspberry Pi OS Bullseye (Legacy 32 bit) with desktop
 - Raspberry Pi Imager 1.8.5

+Settings
+- Default Username `pi` is used
+- RasQberry is installed in the home directory of the default user `pi`

+Output seen after installing Bullseye but before installing RasQberry
 ```
 pi@raspberrypi:~ $ lsb_release -a
 No LSB modules are available.